fmitech/employee-manual/index.md

 $ mkdir my-awesome-project && cd my-awesome-project
 {% endhighlight %}

-Within the newly created folder, create a `README.txt` file (afterall, all awesome projects contain a README).
+Within the newly created folder, create a `README.txt` file (after all, all awesome projects contain a README).
 Using an editor, add some content to the README file.

 {% highlight bash %}
 $ touch README.txt